qiskit-community/qiskit-aqt-provider/TRANSPILATION_AND_PRIMITIVES.md

 The `AQTSampler` inherits from the `BackendSamplerV2` and overrides the function `_run_pubs`.
 It copies the behavior of the parents function and adds:
 - A check if the maximum amount of shots the backend is capable of, is not exceeded.
 - Transpilation of circuits after parameters were bound.
-- Convertion of results from binary strings to expected hex strings for postprocessing with :meth:`_postprocess_pub`.
+- Conversion of results from binary strings to expected hex strings for postprocessing with :meth:`_postprocess_pub`.